wandb/docs/docs/guides/hosting/manage-users.md

 W&B strongly recommends and encourages that users authenticate to an enterprise W&B Server instance using Single Sign-On (SSO).
 To learn more about how to setup SSO with W&B Server, refer to the [SSO Configuration documentation](./sso.md).

 :::note
-Whenever you see a mention of `W&B Server`, it refers to both **Dedicated Cloud** or **Self-managed** hosting options.
+`W&B Server` refers to both **Dedicated Cloud** or **Self-managed** hosting options.
 :::

 :::note
-When you see the the mention of `instance` or `organization`, they currently mean one and the same thing in the context of W&B Server.
+`Instance` or `organization` terms are used interchangeably within the context of W&B Server.

-We are working to add the support for multiple organizations in an enterprise instance of W&B Server.
+W&B is actively developing support for multiple organizations in an enterprise instance of W&B Server.
 If you're interested in utilizing that capability, reach out to your W&B team.
 :::

 ## Instance Admins